This post may include affiliate links. Thank you for your support.

 Photo of risotto butternut squash in a white serving bowl with serving utensils next to the bowl.

-Serving Suggestions for risotto butternut squash
+Serving risotto butternut squash

 • This gorgeous Oven Baked Butternut Squash Risotto pairs best with a dry white wine, some crusty bread, a light side salad, and good company.